SEARCH: Wednesday, September 08, 2010

 Q: What is the difference between "interval" training and "circuit" training?

 "Circuit" training is much different.
-Circuit training is an exercise routine that groups both aerobic and resistance exercise together in rapid sequence.
+Circuit training is an exercise routine where both aerobic and resistance exercises are performed in rapid sequence in a single session.
 It is usually done in a gym or fitness center since it requires the use of weight-stack machines in order to progress quickly from one exercise to the next.
-See Articles for a separate story on Circuit Training.
+See our separate story on Circuit Training.

 If you want to add interval training into your workout, then keep the following in mind: